Skye-Kraemer/CLI/README.md

 # CLI
 Accepts a CSV file and outputs the contents in YAML format to the console

-Usage: java CSI.java <CSV filepath>
+Usage: java CSI.java "<CSV filepath>"

 Some possible additional error checks
 - Check file is a CSV file